md-cs-student-unipi/Exams/README.md

 2. Answer true or false to the following and motivate your answer
 - In a SVM can the alpha values help to select the best features?
 False (they only select some input patterns and not the components)
-- To estimate the (future) predictive capability of your model is it a good practice to consider the result and accuracy obtained by the model selection pahse without looking to the training results?
-True
+- To estimate the (future) predictive capability of your model is it a good practice to consider the result and accuracy obtained by the model selection phase without looking to the training results?
+False (only the test result cares to estimate the (future) predictive capability)
 - Increasing the VC-dim, th VC-bound on the risk R (according to SLT) increases.
 True

 3. Write the derivation of the bias-variance decomposition (assuming without proving the variance lemma)